 Indeed, the individual as an object disappears from view, instead becoming the tacit subject of a new way to approach nature, visually, through clearings, glimpses, and views.
 Ferdinand Georg Waldmüller’s View of the Dachstein from the “Sophien-Doppelblick” near Ischl (1835) – one of many examples of Romantic painters excelling at copying nature – leads us into a row of smaller rooms alongside the large gallery.

 Not that the result would have been improved by a wall of Turners.
-On the contrary, the fact that the exhibition doesn’t emphasise certain artists at the expense of others is precisely what makes it a compelling presentation of a certain gaze rather than a traditional historical survey or a celebration of exceptional individuals.
+On the contrary, the fact that The Romantic Eye doesn’t emphasise certain artists at the expense of others is precisely what makes it a compelling exploration of a certain gaze rather than a traditional historical survey or a celebration of exceptional individuals.
 Friedrich is important, but German Romanticism is represented just as well by Carl Gustav Carus or Victor Emil Janssen, while Turner is framed as one of many artists depicting stormy seas.
-Considering the National Museum long-standing financial difficulties, The Romantic Eye carries itself with admirable artistic integrity.
+Indeed, considering the National Museum long-standing financial difficulties, the exhibition carries itself with admirable artistic integrity.

 Clearly, National Museum has sought to present Romanticism in a way that is easy for contemporary viewers to appreciate.
 And easy it is.
 Delightfully easy, in fact.
 In the middle room, Norwegian artist Peder Balke’s somber Stockholm in Moonlight (1840) is displayed across from an abstract starry sky by the contemporary painter Paul Fägerskiöld (Stockholm, January 1,100,000, South, 2020), accompanied by the sounds of a cover version of Ludwig van Beethoven’s Moonlight Sonata (1801) by pop musician Henning Fürst.
 Populism?
 No. Today that means identifying a group and exploiting it, which is the opposite of what is going on here.
 Who appreciates the beauty of a starry sky or the moonlight?
 Well, who doesn’t?

 Not even Friedrich von Ammerling’s four artist portraits hanging nearby signal, in my view, individuality so much as interchangeability in the sense that they exemplify a gaze that can be directed at anyone.
-Has Österberg slipped a keffiyeh into her self-portrait to signal a personal political stance?
-More likely, the Swedish painter wants to invoke the fundamental principle of the equal value of all human beings, which is currently dying as Europe and the US continue sanctioning Israel’s grotesque war in Gaza.
+Did Österberg slip a keffiyeh into her self-portrait to signal a personal political stance?
+More likely, the Swedish painter wanted to invoke the fundamental principle of the equal value of all human beings, which is currently dying as Europe and the US continue sanctioning Israel’s grotesque war in Gaza.

 Is it not in fact the case that Romanticism did not invent the genius at all, as it is often claimed, but rather democratised it by making it accessible to more people?
 Is this not exactly what the National Museum demonstrates by encouraging us to look at, say, Friedrich’s works just like the artist himself supposedly did?
 Thus, much like Two Men Contemplating the Moon, this exhibition seems to do what it shows by making a certain way of seeing something the viewer can step into.
 The genius, the very essence of this seeing, no longer appears as an exceptional position linked to certain toxic privileges, but as a democratic function of the Romantic gaze.

-For my part, I have always been sceptical about Romanticism, but just as The Romantic Eye opened, Sweden’s foremost neo-Romantic poet, Bruno K. Öijer, published his first collection in a decade.
+For my part, I have always been sceptical about Romanticism, but this show won me over.
+Just as it opened, Sweden’s foremost neo-Romantic poet, Bruno K. Öijer, published his first collection in a decade.
 On the penultimate page is a poem that summarises what is at stake: “I had it in me / I looked through the cracks in the curtain / I looked miles into the Unknown / and the Unknown looked back at me / no words were needed / our gazes said it all / nothing could come between us.”
 If what we’re seeing today is the outline of a new Romanticism, then I’d be fine with that.